-The word originates from Greek chion meaning snow and phobos meaning fear, aversion or dread.
-People with Chionophobia often understand that their fear is unfounded and weird.
-However, they are unable to control it.
+The name originates from Greek chion meaning snow and phobia meaning fear, aversion or dread.
+People with Chionophobia often understand that their fear is unfounded.
+Regardless of logic, those who suffer are unable to halt its symptoms.

-Chionophobia is not just a dislike of snow or a rational fear of severe weather forecasts, it is an irrational fear of snow that is typically linked to a fear of bodily harm or death.
-Though phobias can and do manifest themselves differently in different people’s experiences, there are typically two primary fears behind chionophobia: the fear of becoming snowbound and the fear of being stranded in snow.
+Chionophobia is not just a dislike of snow or a rational fear of severe weather forecasts.
+It incorporates an irrational fear of snow that is typically linked to a fear of bodily harm or death.
+Though phobias can and do manifest themselves differently in different people’s experiences, there are typically two primary fears behind Chionophobia: the fear of becoming snowbound and the fear of being stranded in snow.

-Like all phobias, the fear of snow may cause a variety of symptoms.
-Paying undue attention to weather reports, refusing to leave home during snowy weather, and experiencing panic attacks are extremely common in people with chionophobia.
-For people with true chionophobia, the mere forecast of a winter storm or snowfall can induce physiological symptoms of fear and anxiety-like cold sweats, panic attacks, and even an unrealistic feeling of doom and dread.
+For people with true Chionophobia, the mere forecast of a winter storm or snowfall can induce the physiological symptoms of fear, anxiety-like cold sweats, panic attacks, and unrealistic feelings of doom.

 The best methods for coping with the fear of snow depend on the severity and the level of impact that the fear has on one’s life.
 Sufferers of Chionophobia often find that becoming educated about different types of snow and their effects on local conditions can calm their fears.
 Others find that gradual exposure to winter activities can be helpful.
 Living with Chionophobia is difficult.
 Friends and family are often non-empathetic to the irrationality of its effects.
 However, for the phobic it is real and serious phobia that interferes with everyday life.